Cards: Action Packed Rookies 1991, Score 1991

 Acquired: In Person 1992, San Antonio Riders v.
 Birmingham Fire

 Failure: TTM 2010, C/o The University of Virginia

 After the Birmingham Fire lost to the San Antonio Riders that humid night I tromped onto the field and got Shawn’s autograph on his Action Packed Rookies and Score 1991 card.
 You could see on his face the frustration of being buried on the depth chart and the relative annoyance he felt about being there, but he still managed to sign these two cards for me.

 The Broncos would loan Moore to the Birmingham Fire for the 1992 season where he was expected to compete for the starting job, however he never saw any time off the bench sitting behind Mike Norseth.
-Shawn would return to the NFL for the 1992 season throwing for 232 yards and 3 picks in injury relief for John Elway.
+Shawn returned to the NFL for the 1992 season throwing for 232 yards and 3 picks in injury relief for John Elway.
 Afterwards he’d return to the bench of the Broncos, where he’d stay through 1993.
-In 1994, Shawn would play with the Arizona Cardinals but saw no playing time.
+In 1994, Shawn signed with the Arizona Cardinals, but saw no playing time.
 He’d then head North to Canada for the 1995 season, splitting time with the Blue Bombers and Stampeders before retiring from professional football.

 Since then Moore has spent time in administration working as a national scout for the XFL and an enforcement representative for the NCAA.
 Currently he’s the wide receivers coach for his alma mater, The University of Virginia.
 I sent two cards out to Moore last year, hoping to get his autograph on two final cards but at this point am still waiting hopefully for a response.